vadimgierko/todo-app/README.md

 - Firebase 9.8
   - Realtime Database
   - Authentication
-- Redux 4
-  - Redux Toolkit 1.8
-  - react-redux package
 - React Router 6.3
 - MUI 5.8
 - GitHub Pages 4.0

-## Note

-The app was initially generated from my [vadimgierko/react-redux-router-firebase-auth-rtdb-crud-mui-app template](https://github.com/vadimgierko/react-redux-router-firebase-auth-rtdb-crud-mui-app#readme) & was expanded afterwards (the state management system was rewritten from scratch basically).

 ## How to use the app with partially implemented GTD system